Best 5G Network in the UK

 Extras are a very subjective thing, but for its sheer range of options we’ve got to give this one to EE, which on select plans gives you a range of ‘Inclusive Extras’ to choose from.

-Vodafone comes a close second by allowing you to add a YouTube Premium, Amazon Prime or Spotify Premium subscription to your plan for the duration of the contract, but that’s a smaller selection, you only get one, and these plans cost more than equivalent ones that come without the extra.
+Vodafone comes in second by allowing you to add a YouTube Premium or Amazon Prime subscription to your plan for the duration of the contract, but that’s a smaller selection, and these plans cost more than equivalent ones that come without the extra.

-O2 is also worth a mention for its Priority service, which includes various offers and early tickets to events, while Three has a similar Three+ app.
+O2 is also worth a mention for its Priority service, which includes various offers and early tickets to events, while Three has a similar Three+ app, and select Three plans also come with a subscription to Paramount Plus.

 Best overall 5G network

-Tallying up the wins, Three comes in first place with three wins or ties (not including tethering, which the networks are all equal for), specifically winning for speeds, unlimited data, and pay as you go.
+Tallying up the wins, Three comes in first place with three wins or ties, specifically winning for speeds, unlimited data, and pay as you go.

 EE takes second place, as it wins for coverage and extras, while Vodafone is in third, with a tied win for unlimited data.

-O2 is in last place of the big four networks, with no wins or ties – again, other than tethering, which all the networks perform well at.
+O2 is in last place of the big four networks, with no wins or ties.

 That doesn’t include the MVNOs, but they’re mostly limited or lacking in areas like extras, pay as you go, and 5G roaming, so they can’t compete with Three overall either.
 That said, iD Mobile is worth a special mention, as it won for 5G roaming.
 It likely also shares Three’s win for speeds, since it uses the same infrastructure, and it’s tied for unlimited data.